Okerew/osxiec/README.md

 <br>

 **Script Example:**
-For example if I you have a node project make sure to include somewhere the node executable in the directory you want to contain, then run the script with the node executable.
+For example if you have a node project make sure to include somewhere the node executable in the directory you want to contain, then run the script with the node executable.

 ``` js
 console.log("Hello World")